farhad-99/farhad-99.github.io/_pages/about.md

 About me
 ======
-I have recieved my Bachelor degree in Electrical Engineering from Sharif University of Technology last spring.
+I have recieved my Bachelor degree in Electrical Engineering from Sharif University of Technology Spring 2023.

 My research intersts involove Medical Image Processing, Computer Vision and Deep Learning.